To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 Large snowfields blanket the slopes ahead of me and I have no choice but to cross them to reach Mather Pass.
 I cautiously step out onto one of the several clear sets of boot tracks that mark the popular routes across the snow.
 Due to the early hour and the lack of direct sunlight (and probably also yesterday’s rain), the snow is rock solid and slippery as can be.
 I’m able to stab my trekking poles an inch or two into the surface and carefully – very, very carefully – step from one sunken boot print to another.
-I’m aware that this is a stupid idea; a slip on this traverse will result in my sliding a hundred feet down the hill into a lot of sharp rocks.
-I have no traction devices, no tools to self-arrest with other than my poles, and could fairly easily hurt myself.
+I’m aware that this is a very risky idea; a slip on this traverse will result in my sliding a hundred feet down the hill into a lot of sharp rocks.
+I have no traction devices and no tools to self-arrest with other than my poles,.

 I continue regardless of the danger and focus on careful foot placement.
 Soon, I reach the other side of the snowfield and take a short break on a pile of scree.
 The trail is nowhere to be seen amidst the snow and rock, so I scramble up the loose stone slope to the next set of boot prints in another snowfield.
 After several more slow, cautious traverses, I reach the trail and resume a much safer trek to the top of the pass.